This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 How are ZU's greenhouse gas emissions developing?

-Most of our emissions are caused by heating (62%), followed by business flights (31%).
-Waste (5 %) and fuel for the vehicle fleet (1 %) play a subordinate role.
+Most of our emissions are caused by heating (60 %), followed by business flights (34 %).
+Waste (5 %) and fuel for the vehicle fleet (1 %) play a minor role.

-Now let's take a closer look at the different scopes.
-We start with the mobility which is followed by energy thereafter.
-The third scope in focus is procurement, resources and waste.
+Now let's take a closer look at the different subjects.
+We start with mobility which is followed by energy thereafter.

 • Image: ZU/Fabian Sennekamp